astramieri/oracle-apex/docs/page_controls.md

 Application Items are not associated with the page and therefore, have no user interface properties.
 You can use an application item as a global variable.

-Application items can be set using computations, processes, or bypassing values on a URL.
+Application items can be set using computations, processes, or by passing values on a URL.
 You use application items to maintain a session state that is not displayed and is not specific to any page.